Burglary Defense Attorney in Phoenix, AZ

 - My lawyer failed to show up at the preliminary hearing!

-- The attorney that I initially talked to disappeared into the abyss, and someone that I'm not familiar with showed up in the courtroom in their place.
+- The criminal defense attorney that I initially talked to disappeared into the abyss, and someone that I'm not familiar with showed up in the courtroom in their place.

-- My attorney won't return my phone calls.
+- My lawyer won't return my phone calls.

 That list of failed legal representation can go on and on.

-At the Law Office of Aaron Black, I represent each of my clients.
-Unlike many large firms that work to acquire as many cases as possible at any given time, I represent a limited number of clients.
+At the Law Office of Aaron Black, I represent each of my clients personally.
+Unlike many large law firms that work to acquire as many cases as possible at any given time, I represent a limited number of clients.
 You can expect individualized service from the Law Office of Aaron Black.

-When you have questions, are nervous, need to talk, or you need to chat to ease your mind, you will have my cell number, and I'm available to you 24 hours a day.
+When you have questions, are nervous, need to talk, or you need to chat to ease your mind, you will have my cell number, and I'm available to you 24 hours a day, 365 days a year.

-Although not the cheapest defense attorney in Phoenix, AZ, when your freedom is at stake, you need the truth about the potential outcome and someone with knowledge of the legal system and the experience to back it up.
-With your life's balance on the line, cost should not be your first criteria when choosing a criminal defense attorney.
+Although not the cheapest criminal defense attorney in Phoenix, AZ, when your freedom is at stake, you need the truth about the potential outcome and someone with intimate knowledge of the legal system and the experience to back it up.
+With your life's balance on the line, cost should not be your first criteria when choosing a criminal defense attorney in your burglary charges.

 Free Legal Consultation